 Note: Depending on your configuration, the controller might automatically reconstruct data to the new drive.
 If the shelf uses hot spare drives, the controller might need to perform a complete reconstruction on the hot spare before it can copy the data to the replaced drive.
 This reconstruction process increases the time that is required to complete this procedure.

-Go to Complete drive replacement (12-drive or 24-drive) on page 87.
+Go to Complete drive replacement (24-drive) on page 55.

-Complete drive replacement (12-drive or 24-drive)
+Complete drive replacement (24-drive)

 You complete the drive replacement to confirm that the new drive is working correctly.